 In this simple tutorial I’m gonna teach you some basic tricks about a skinny LAMP application containerized with Docker.

-One of the main focuses of Docker is to solve a common problem in developing and deploying complex applications, which is known as “The Matrix from Hell”.
+One of the main focuses of Docker is to solve a common problem in developing and deploying complex applications.
+We know it as “The Matrix from Hell”.

-When designing an application stack which is more than trivial, you have to take care of the compatibility between different version of tools and languages and their dependecies, which have to coexist in the same machine.
+When designing an application stack which is more than trivial, you have to take care of the compatibility between different version of tools and languages and their dependecies.
+They have to coexist in the same machine.

 For the installation of Docker, please refer to this link to the official website https://docs.docker.com/install, it’s very easily explained if you follow all the steps.